 The North American MMS party on Voice is complete.
 Verizon now supports Voice MMS, software engineer Dylan Salisbury recently announced on +.
 Verizon’s Voice MMS hook-up follows an announcement in early October that included every other major North American carrier was supporting Voice MMS.
 (MMS is the technology that support sending multimedia images via text messages.)

-Beyond Verizon support, Salisbury said Google is also adding native Google Voice MMS photo messaging in Hangouts.
+Beyond Verizon support, Salisbury said is also adding native Voice MMS photo messaging in Hangouts.
 If you merge Voice with Hangouts on Android, that means photos will now show up natively instead of a text message with a link.
 Salisbury also promised that group messaging via MMS is coming to Voice in Hangouts very soon.

-[via Android Police]
+[via Android lice]